imd1005-web-development-winter-2023/assignment-03/README.md

 7. It would be super annoying to lose all of your `todos` everytime the page refreshed, so you are going to use `localStorage` ([mdn docs](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API)) to save the users' data.
 8. You should also have an awesome empty state when a user first opens your app ([examples](https://www.toptal.com/designers/ux/empty-state-ux-design)).
 9. Though not required, consider "branding" your app with a cool product name, and logo.

+## Instructions for the code review

+It is your responsibility to both request a code review from your team members and to conduct a code review for one of your team members.

+### Request code review

+1. When you are between 50% - 100% completed your assignment 03, inform your team members that you require a code review

+### Conduct code review

+1. Work with your team members to identify when someone requests a code review
+2. Create a GitHub Issue in your team members assignment 03 repository to record the results of the following checks
+3. Check to see that their HTML code validates using the [WC3 HTML Validator](https://validator.w3.org)
+4. Check to see that their CSS code validates using the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)
+5. Check to see that basic functionality is working in their web app (add todo, delete todo, todos persist after refresh)

 ## Assignment acceptance criteria